edmondkying/anki_vector_ai/README.md

 It will display the image on its screen. it will say out loud what it is.
 It will print out what it is on the console.
+I tried the event driven way but the api is so buggy that once it executed one, it threw future exceptions and that's the end of it.
+So here I'm using a while True loop instead but I reliquish control of the robot for 15 seconds in between so vector can carry on anything else.